 - That the shipment has not been tampered with during transit

+Belgium was one of the founding participants of the Kimberley Process, and Antwerp's Diamond Office is widely considered the gold standard for KPCS implementation worldwide.
 For diamond buyers, this matters enormously.
-When you purchase a diamond that has been traded through Antwerp, you can be confident that it has passed through one of the world's most regulated and transparent diamond trading environments.
+When you purchase a diamond that has been traded through Antwerp, you can be confident it has passed through one of the world's most regulated and transparent trading environments.

 The Four Diamond Bourses of Antwerp